jcornaz/kwik/docs/write-tests.rst

 The default can also be configured globally by setting the system property ``kwik.iterations``.

-Here is an example of configuration using gradle:
+This can be especially useful to define a different number of iteration on the CI server

+For instance one may write the following gradle setup:

 .. code-block:: Kotlin

     tasks.withType<Test> {
-        systemProperty("kwik.itertions", "1000")
+        if ("CI" in System.getenv()) {

+            // On the CI take more time to try falsifying each property systemProperty("kwik.iterations", "10000")
+        } else {

+            // On the local setup allow the developer specify by command line using `-Dkwik.iterations=` systemProperty("kwik.iterations", System.getProperty("kwik.iterations"))
         }

-.. tip:: This can be especially useful to define a different number of iteration on the CI server
+    }

+With the setup above each property would be evaluated 10'000 times (with different random inputs) when test are executed on the CI server. (to make it work the server needs to have a ``CI`` environment variable)

+And any developer may run ``./gradlew test -Dkwik.properties=10`` if he wants a fast feedback loop, evaluating each property only 10 times.

 .. note:: The number of iteration defined when invoking ``forAll`` has precedence over the system property.